-We value diversity as a company, and believe that diverse perspectives promote innovation and are crucial to the long-term success of our business.
-We are committed to supporting diversity, equity and inclusion in our workplace, and have aimed to create an environment that welcomes and supports differences and encourages input from all.
-We have and will continue to take action to (i) enhance cultural awareness throughout our organization by creating substantive learning opportunities for all employees; (ii) improve our executive pipeline by creating and supporting programs and policies that foster leadership development; (iii) increase the representation of diverse candidates on our Board and amongst our management team; (iv) address potential biases during our hiring, promotion and evaluation processes; and (vii) engage in initiatives that foster economic mobility, community development and financial education.
+We value diversity as a company and believe that diverse perspectives promote innovation and are crucial to the long-term success of our business.
+We are committed to supporting diversity, equity and inclusion in our workplace, and have aimed to create an environment that welcomes and supports differences and encourages input and ideas from all.
+We have and will continue to take action to (i) enhance cultural awareness throughout the organization by creating substantive learning opportunities for all employees; (ii) broaden our leadership pipeline by creating and supporting programs and policies that foster leadership development; (iii) seek and support diverse backgrounds on our Board of Directors and amongst our management team; (iv) address potential bias during our hiring, promotion, and evaluation processes; (v) support an inclusive corporate culture; and (vi) engage in initiatives that foster economic mobility, community development and financial education.
+We require our third-party recruiting firms to seek and source diverse candidates and have established an employee inclusion committee to further diversity, equity and inclusion initiatives across our company.
+Inclusion committee members reflect a cross-functional and diverse employee mix by gender, ethnicity, race, age and tenure, and work to address diversity topics in areas such as employee and leadership composition, vendor diversity and cultural community outreach.